-Goalkeeper Chris Maxwell was delighted to be awarded with the Community Player of the Year award at the weekend.
+Goalkeeper Chris Maxwell was delighted to be awarded with the Community Player of the Year award and the PFA Community Champion Award at the weekend.

 The award itself is nothing new to Maxwell who has been awarded with the accolade for the past four years, but this is the 'keeper's first at North End.

 After joining the club in the summer, the 26-year-old has immersed himself into the work of the PNE Community and Education Trust and has been a regular face out in the community as he continues his hard work on and off the field.